Kuromaea/RockPaperScissors/README.md

 ## 4. Run and Debug ⚙

-1. Download the **RockPaperScissors.zip** folder from the project and unzip it.
+1. Download or clone it the **RockPaperScissors.zip** folder from the project and unzip it.
 2. Open the **RockPaperScissors folder** with a code editor of your choice.
 3. Launch the file <code>/RockPaperScissors/game-folder/index.html</code> in your browser locally (you can use extensions such as Live Server, Live Preview, etc.).
 4. Read the game rules in the header.